House for Veryspace Design

 Yaoming Huang was recognized with the coveted Iron A' Design Award in 2021, a testament to excellence of their work The Wu House.

-Yaoming Huang Newsroom is your gateway to exploring acclaimed design and award-winning works.
+Explore Yaoming Huang Newsroom to uncover award-winning design projects and more.

 House for Xu Yegong Interior Design Co., Ltd.